Free energies and fluctuations for the Unitary Brownian Motion: Free energy, words in unitary Brownian motions

 \subsubsection{Scaling and asymptotic expansion of the cumulants}

-Let us now introduce a scaling of the above functions that matches the one of section \ref{Scaling cumulants} and that yields a differential system with initial conditions independant of $N$.
-For any partial word $[S,\nu]\in \overline{\Pc W_q},$ with $S=(w_1,\ldots,w_m),$ the following quantity
+Let us now introduce a scaling of the above functions that matches the one of section \ref{Scaling cumulants} and that yields a differential system with converging coefficients and initial conditions, as $N$ goes to infinity.
+For any partitioned word $(S,\nu)\in \Pc W_q,$ with $S=(w_1,\ldots,w_m),$ the following quantity

 satisfies these two conditions.
-Let us define two operators on $\C^{\overline{\Pc W_q}}$, by setting for any function $\vp\in \C^{\overline{\Pc W_q}}$ and $(S,\nu)\in \Pc W_q,$ $L_f(\vp)([S,\nu])$ to be equal to
+Let us define two operators on $\C^{\Pc W_q}$, by setting for any function $\vp\in \C^{\Pc W_q}$ and $(S,\nu)\in \Pc W_q,$ $L_f(\vp)(S,\nu)$ to be equal to

 and

 \begin{prop} For any $t\in \R_+^q,$ $N\in \N^*$ and $(S,\pi)\in \Pc W_q$,